Kolejka (game): Educational purpose

 Kolejka is one of several educational and historical games released by Poland's Institute of National Remembrance (IPN).
 Karol Madaj, the game's creator, said the goal was to "show young people and remind the older ones what hard times these were and what mechanisms were at play".

 In keeping with its educational goal, the cards illustrate historical goods of the era in which they were sold, and the game is accompanied by an historical brochure explaining the economic realities of the shortage economy in communist Poland.
 The first Polish edition was also distributed with a documentary film.
 Polish historian Andrzej Zawistowski supervised the game's design for historical accuracy.

-Game play
+Gameplay

 The game is played by two to five players, each controlling five pawns, representing their family members.
-Each family needs to do some shopping for events such as birthdays or holidays, however each player faces the problem of a shortage of needed goods.
+Each family needs to do some shopping for events such as birthdays or holidays, however, each player faces the problem of a shortage of needed goods.
 The stores are mostly empty, and there is no certainty as to what will be delivered or when and where it will be delivered.
 The players have to decide which store to queue in front of, and can play various event cards such as "This isn't your place", "Colleague in the government", or "Store closed", changing the order of the pawns in the queue (which represents jumping the queue, or forcing other players out of it).
 Goods can also be exchanged on the bazaar (black market).
 The first player to collect the required set of goods cards is the winner.